• Skip to main content

 Students must complete 3 hours from this category.

-Choose one course from 3000 or 4000 level ENG literature, creative writing, or linguistics courses.
+Choose one course from 3000 or 4000 level creative writing (CW), linguistics courses (LING), or literature courses (ENG or ENGL).

 English